genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_11.1_2022.md

 ## 0. Preparations

 ### 0.1.
-Download GENESIS-CG-tool for Preparing CG Simulation Files
+Download GENESIS-cg-tool for Preparing CG Simulation Files

 To begin, we need a set of scripts that assist in generating the topology and coordinate files required for CG MD simulations in GENESIS.